 (c) Any further information provided by the Secretary-General under paragraph (2);

-(d) Any amendments or modifications to the Environmental Plans recommended by the Commission under Regulation 14 and changes subsequently made to application documents by the applicant; and
+(d) Any amendments or modifications to the application, Environmental Plans and all other accompanying documents as recommended by the Commission under Regulation 14 and changes subsequently made to application documents by the applicant; and

 (e) The relevant rationale for the Commission’s determination, with specific explanation as to any comments or responses that are disregarded.

-[5.
-In preparing its report under paragraph 5, the Commission [may]/[shall] seek advice from competent independent experts, as necessary.
-The experts shall be selected and appointed taking into account the relevant Guidelines.]
+5. In preparing its report under paragraph 5, the Commission shall seek advice from competent independent experts, as necessary.
+The experts shall be selected and appointed taking into account the relevant Guidelines.

-6. The report of the Commission on the Environmental Plans or revised plans shall be published on the Authority’s website in accordance with Regulation 92, and shall be included as part of the reports and recommendations to the Council pursuant to Regulation 15.
+6. The report of the Commission on the application, Environmental Plans and all other accompanying documents or revised plans shall be published on the Authority’s website in accordance with Regulation 92, and shall be included as part of the reports and recommendations to the Council pursuant to Regulation 15.

 Please indicate the rationale for the proposal.
 [150-word limit]